Buying an investment property is a great plan for wealth creation and semi-passive income for your future.

 This could be a better idea than replacing a low-rate primary mortgage.
 A HELOC does not affect your first mortgage, so you keep your low rate.
 However, a HELOC comes with a variable rate, potentially meaning higher payments in the future.
 Consider a home equity loan, which comes with a fixed rate.

 All mortgage rates are currently relatively high compared to the last ten years.
 That’s why it’s important to determine whether the cash is worth the higher rate you’ll be taking on.
-A cash-out refinance requires you replace your first mortgage, at which point you lose your current low rate.
+A cash-out refinance requires you to replace your first mortgage, at which point you lose your current low rate.

 Get started on your cash-out refinance or HELOC to buy an investment property